yang-guangliang/yang-guangliang.github.io/index.md

 I am an assistant professor in the School of Computer Science at Fudan University, where I lead the System Security & Reliability ([SSR](https://gitee.com/fudan-csr)) research group.
 Prior to joining Fudan in 2021, I earned my PhD from Texas A&M University in 2019 and conducted postdoctoral research at Georgia Tech.

 Our research at SSR focuses on constructing reliable programming paradigms and secure systems.
-We pioneer methods to fortify real-world software infrastructure against evolving security threats through language and systems co-design.
+We innovate approaches to strengthen real-world software infrastructure against evolving security threats through the co-design of languages and systems.
 Key areas include:

 - Security enhancement
    - Vulnerability detection in large-scale systems